 Networking is also another effective method.
 The Canadian employment market values networking highly, so you may well end up with a contract or two from people you’re introduced to.
 However, if you’re just looking to supplement your income with a few pieces per month, you may find it hard to make new contacts or win contracts.

 You could always consider writing for Words of Worth – we’re always keen to hear from native English speakers in Canada with excellent writing skills.
-We offer great rates and pride ourselves on paying our writers for all completed briefs dead on time.
+We offer great rates and pride ourselves on paying our writers for all completed assignments dead on time.
 We offer full support to our team, and make sure each writer has the necessary resources to complete their contracts.